The Census problem

 The last chapter of the book of Samuel doesn't end with the death of David or some historical climax or some cliffhanger that will carry forward to the book of Kings.

 No we find new trouble for king and country.
-Israel had wandered from God's way and God's anger burned against them v1 and then v David for ordering a census.In 1 Chron 21:1 we are told that Satan tempted David (God permits - just like in Job).
+Israel had wandered from God's way and God's anger burned against them v1 and then against (v2) David for ordering a census.
+In 1 Chron 21:1 we are told that Satan tempted David (The sovereign God permits - just like in Job).

-To explore this chapter let us name the historical facts and see God at work within those details.
+To explore this chapter, let us name the historical facts and see God at work within those details.

 1. David held a census

-2. An epidemic happened
+2. A health epidemic happened

 3. Jerusalem survives.